Maximum of the membrane model on regular trees: Proof of Theorem

 We now proceed to prove~Theorem~ \ref{thm:exp_max_0}. \begin{proof}[Proof of Theorem~\ref{thm:exp_max_0}] First we prove an upper bound for the expected maximum using a standard trick.
 Using Jensen's inequality and Lemma~\ref{lem:G_(x,x)_upper_bound} we have for any $\beta >0$

 Optimizing over $\beta$ we obtain

 Thus

-Next we prove the lower bound for limit infimum.
+Next we prove the lower bound for the limes inferior.
 We use a Gaussian comparison inequality on an appropriate set of vertices.
 For this we need a lower bound on $G_n(x,x)$ for $x$ in an appropriate subset of $V_n$.
 Using~\eqref{eq:G_n split} we write

 where